-We view our sustainability and stewardship initiatives as a journey that will continue to evolve over time.
+We view our sustainability and stewardship initiatives as a long journey that will continue to evolve over time.
 Through numerous conversations with our clients, we realized the need to formalize our approach to stewardship and created our Stewardship Policy.
-Our stewardship activities include but are not limited to: (i) incorporating sustainable investing risks and opportunities into our investment philosophy and process (ii) engaging, as appropriate, with the companies we are invested in (iii) voting proxies with the goal of promoting issues that are relevant to the long-term sustainability of our investments and the economic interest of our clients' capital and (iv) working with like-minded peers to further our organization's understanding of stewardship by increasing our involvement in organizations with fellow asset managers, asset owners and other industry experts to stay current with the latest standards and best practices as our approach to stewardship evolves.
-Internal Reporting Our Sustainability Team works with the Investment Team and various areas of our firm to track, assess and share ESG information related to our holdings.
-This includes developments in sustainability, third-party ESG data, documentation on our engagement activity and educational resources.
-Our Investment Team has streamlined access to individual company reporting, risk rating and controversy data, emissions data, and other material ESG information.
-These resources assist in setting priorities for engagements.
-Organizing our information internally continues to be a key priority of our Sustainability Team as this allows us to better share resources, review our progress and improve our processes.
+Our stewardship activities include but are not limited to: (i) incorporating sustainable investing risks and opportunities into our investment philosophy and process (ii) engaging, as appropriate, with the companies we are invested in (iii) voting proxies with the goal of promoting issues that are relevant to the long-term sustainability of our investments and the economic interest of our clients' capital and (iv) working with like-minded peers to further our organization's understanding of stewardship by increasing our involvement in organizations with fellow asset managers, asset owners and other industry experts to stay current with the latest standards and best practices as our approach to stewardship evolves over time.
+Internal Reporting Our Sustainability Team maintains an internally developed tracker to share ESG controversies and risk data with analysts and other firm members.
+This tracker provides members of our investment team with easy access to information about individual companies, as well as information on the holdings in a particular strategy, which assist in setting priorities for engagements.
+We also have a centralized location accessible via the cloud, where we can access full engagement notes (as well as a high-level summary), educational resources on ESG and a tracker on activities our team undertakes (e.g. participation in forums, classes, courses etc.) Organizing our information internally continues to be a key priority of our Sustainability Team as this allows us to better share information, resources, plan each period and review our progress.
 External Reporting We report on our sustainability initiatives and progress to clients that request such updates, either by completing their specific reports, or by conducting meetings with them.
-Our goal is to be a partner to our clients to provide them with information they deem relevant.
+Our goal is to be a partner to our clients and work with them to provide them with information they deem relevant.
 Conflicts of Interest Throughout our investment process we recognize that conflicts of interest may arise in connection with responsible investment matters.
 At Aristotle Capital, we acknowledge our responsibility as a fiduciary to our clients and always seek to act in their best interests.
 As such, we take all reasonable steps to identify actual or potential conflicts and seek to minimize the possibility of such conflicts which have the potential to result in material risks or damage to our clients' interests.
 Our firm's Compliance Manual and Code of Ethics have detailed guidelines in place to mitigate potential conflicts of interest.
 Any potential conflicts of interest must be disclosed to the Chief Compliance Officer.
-Exclusions Client exclusion lists are assessed on a case-by-case basis.
-Screens or exclusions are not used at the strategy level.